 - The Services Framework Software provides the utility functionality and interface for actual services.
-This comprises the control of services related functionality such as the resource management, patch handling, service and system configurations functionality. - For more details, see [36].
+This comprises the control of services related functionality such as the resource management, patch handling, service and system configurations functionality. - For more details, see [34].

-The Security Software of P73N2M0B0.2C0 contains the Security Software of P73N2M0B0.2P0 and, in addition, the Crypto Library.
-The Crypto Library (or parts thereof4) comprises a set of cryptographic functions.
+The Crypto Library (or parts thereof) comprises a set of cryptographic functions.